Asperger's Syndrome (cont.)

 You can best serve your child by learning about Asperger's syndrome and providing a supportive and loving home environment.
 Remember that your child, just like every other child, has his or her own strengths and weaknesses and needs as much support, patience, and understanding as you can give.

 Educating yourself about the condition and about what to expect is an important part of helping your child develop independence and succeed outside of his or her home.
 Learn about Asperger's syndrome by talking to your doctor or contacting Asperger's organizations.
-A good source is OASIS (Online Asperger Syndrome Information and Support) at www.aspergersyndrome.org.
+A good source is OASIS @ MAAP: The Online Asperger Syndrome Information and Support Center at www.aspergersyndrome.org.
 Learning about Asperger's will reduce your and your family members' stress and help your child succeed.

 The following are some suggestions on how to help your child who has Asperger's syndrome.
 Some of the ideas will be helpful, and some may not work for you.
 Flexibility, creativity, and a willingness to continue to learn will all help you as you raise your child.

 - Children with Asperger's syndrome benefit from daily routines for meals, homework, and bedtime.
 They also like specific rules, and consistent expectations mean less stress and confusion for them.

 - Many people with Asperger's syndrome do best with verbal (rather than nonverbal) teaching and assignments.
 A direct, concise, and straightforward manner is also helpful.

 - People with Asperger's syndrome often have trouble understanding the "big picture" and tend to see part of a situation rather than the whole.
 That's why they often benefit from a parts-to-whole teaching approach, starting with part of a concept and adding to it to demonstrate encompassing ideas.

 - Visual supports, including schedules and other written materials that serve as organizational aids, can be helpful.